-Shafter Community Emissions Reduction Program: Urban Greening
+South Central Fresno Community Emissions Reduction Program: Urban Greening

-The San Joaquin Valley Air Pollution Control District (District) is soliciting proposals from entities (applicants) to implement Urban Greening projects in the Shafter Community boundaries.
-This Request for Proposal (RFP) will provide a total grant amount of up to \$50,000 to the selected applicant(s) that can demonstrate the ability to efficiently and effectively implement urban greening projects by working with the community to reduce emissions and to provide several key co-benefits.
+The San Joaquin Valley Air Pollution Control District (District) is soliciting proposals from local entities (Applicants) to implement and administer Urban Greening projects in the South Central Fresno Community boundaries.
+This Request for Proposal (RFP) will provide a total grant amount of up to \$1,000,000 to the selected applicant(s) that can demonstrate the ability to efficiently and effectively implement urban greening projects by working with the community to plant trees at strategic locations and residential properties to reduce emissions and to provide several key co-benefits.
 The Urban Greening Emissions Reduction Program is a Community Identified Project that has been included and prioritized in the California Air Resources Board (CARB) and District adopted Community Emission Reduction Program (CERP).